Clip path

 Corporate Income Tax 25%

-• However, there is an upper limit that says the maximum contribution cannot exceed 3 times the median monthly wages.
+However, there is an upper limit stating that the maximum contribution cannot exceed 3 times the median monthly wages.

 Payroll Tax NIL